Orchestrator#

 2multi_shard_config = ConfigOptions.create_from_environment("multi_shard_db_identifier")

-For the colocated database:
+For the colocated Orchestrator:

 1# Initialize a ConfigOptions object